 INTRODUCTION.
 A three & half year-old English Setter took first prize at the Crufts Annual?

-INTRODUCTION.
+Background: INTRODUCTION.
 A three & half year-old English Setter took first prize at the Crufts Annual Dog Show in London Saturday night (2 February).
 Once again dog lovers & exhibitors from across the country the year

 SYNOPSIS: Nearly 10,000 dogs of 141 different breeds went on display at Olympia this year, representing the cream of Britain's canine population.
 The only entry qualification is that the dogs must have won a prize in a specified class at a championship show during the last year